 Ground feeding is an outdated practice that will waste your money every year until you make an upgrade.

-While nearly ANY feeder on the market is an improvement over ground feeding, you want to make a good investment and get your money’s worth.
+While nearly ANY slow feeder on the market is an improvement over ground feeding, you want to make a good investment and get your money’s worth.
 Besides assessing whether a feeder will save hay, it’s important to also consider whether your preferred slow feeder will protect your horse’s teeth.
-Not only does Farmco build the sturdiest feeders on the market, we build the smartest feeders specifically designed to prevent feed waste and protect your animals from colic or symptoms of laminitis in horses.
+Not only does Farmco build the sturdiest feeders on the market, but we also build the smartest feeders specifically designed to prevent feed waste and protect your animals from colic or symptoms of laminitis in horses.

 Start the conversation and find the perfect feeder for your farm.